 Nähanleitung Bluse “Mathilda”

-The summer blouse Mathilda is easy to sew due to the raglan and the eye-catcher is clearly the slit upper arm seam.
-For this purpose, a piece of the seam is left open, the great thing is that everyone can vary the opening according to their taste.
-A narrow elastic band is pulled into the sleeve hem.
-You can combine the blouse casually with jeans, but sewn in silk, it can be quite elegant.
+The Mathilda summer blouse is easy to sew thanks to the raglan and the eye-catcher is clearly the slit upper arm seam.
+To do this, a piece of the seam is left open, the great thing is that everyone can vary the opening to suit their taste.
+A narrow elastic band is threaded into the sleeve hem.
+You can combine the blouse casually with jeans, but sewn in silk it can look quite elegant.
 Mathilda is definitely a great alternative to the summer shirt.

 In this pattern, Mathilda was sewn from a polyester georgette.